suit-wg/information-model/draft-ietf-suit-information-model.md

 ### Use Case MFUS4: Multiple Authorisations

 As a Device Operator, I want to ensure the quality of a firmware update before installing it, so that I can ensure interoperability of all devices in my product family.
-I want to restrict the ability to make changes to my firmware to certain operations only.
+I want to restrict the ability to make changes to my devices to require my express approval.

 Satisfied by: MFUR4, MFSR8